Weyl formulae for Schr\"odinger operators with critically singular potentials

-We remark that even though the right side, curiously, involves the $L^1$-norm of $V$, we need that $V^{-}$ is in ${\mathcal K}(M)$ since, among other things, the proof of Proposition~\ref{mainprop} will use heat kernel estimates involving $H_V$.
+As we shall see in the proof of Proposition~\ref{mainprop}, the constant $C_V$ depends on $\|V\|_{L^1(M)}$.
+The proof will also use heat kernel estimates involving $H_V$.
 Steps like this will contribute to the constant $C_V$ in \eqref{2.24}.

 Note that the kernel in \eqref{2.20'} involves an amalgamation of the kernels of $\ala(P^0)$, $\ala(P_V)$ and the resolvent kernels $(H_V-\mu^2)^{-1}$ and $(H^0-\mu^2)^{-1}$.
 To prove \eqref{2.24} we shall attempt to separate the contributions of the various components by using the following simple lemma.